CS171/CS171.github.io/syllabus.md

 Attention: New!

 ### Projects
 There is no question that the best way to learn how to create effective visualizations is by creating them.
-At the core of the course are two month-long iteration of one visualization projects.
-The goal of the projects is to design interactive visualizations that allow you to answer questions you have about some topic of your own choosing.
+At the core of the course is a final project.
+The goal of the project is to design interactive visualizations that allow you to answer questions you have about some topic of your own choosing.
 You will acquire the data, design your visualization method, implement the tool, and analyze the results.
+The project consists of two milestones (i.e., you will have the cance to iterate over your project), which are independently graded.
 At the beginning of each iteration, you will receive a handout that describes the learning goals and evaluation criteria for that project.

-In your projects you will work closely with another classmate in a two-person project team.
+In your project you will work closely with another classmate in a two-person project team.
 You can come up with your own teams and use Piazza to find prospective team members.
-If you can’t find a partner we will team you up randomly.
+If you can not find a partner we will team you up randomly.
 We recognize that individual schedules, different time zones, preferences, and other constraints might limit your ability to work in a team.
 If this the case, ask us for permission to work alone.

 Attention: Two person team OK?